chaksseu/samsung_ai_expert_AIM/README.md

 This repository is a modified version of the original [taoyang1122/adapt-image-models](https://github.com/taoyang1122/adapt-image-models), which was released as part of the ICLR 2023 paper:  [**AIM: Adapting Image Models for Efficient Video Action Recognition**](https://openreview.net/pdf?id=CIoSZ_HKHS7).

-If you find our work useful, please consider citing:
+If you find this work useful, please consider citing:
 ```
 @inproceedings{
     yang2023aim,